z505/fast-html-parser/README.md

   to parse html fast in that language (i.e. Go, Python, etc.)

 Use this parser for what reasons:

-* make your own web browsers,
+* Make your own web browsers.
-* make your own text copies of web pages for caching purposes
+* Make your own text copies of web pages for caching purposes.
-* Grab content from websites **without** using regular expressions
+* Grab content from websites **without** using regular expressions.
-* Seems to be **much much faster** than regular expressions, as it is after all a true parser
+* Seems to be **much much faster** than regular expressions, as it is after all a true parser.
-* convert website tables into spreadsheets (parse TD and TR, turn in to CSV or similar)
+* Convert website tables into spreadsheets (parse TD and TR, turn in to CSV or similar).
-* convert websites into txt files
+* Convert websites into txt files.
-* convert website tables into CSV/Database (parse TD and TR)
+* Convert website tables into CSV/Database (parse TD and TR).
-* find certain info from a web page.. i.e. all the bold text or hyperlinks in a page.
+* Find certain info from a web page.. i.e. all the bold text or hyperlinks in a page.
 * Parse websites remotely from a CGI app using something like Sockets or Synapse and SynWrap to first get the HTML site.
 This would allow you to dynamically parse info from websites and display data on your site in real time.
-* HTML editor..
+* HTML editor.
 WYSIWYG or a partial WYSIWYG editor.
 Ambitious, but possible.
 * HTML property editor.
 Not completely wysiwyg but ability to edit proprties of tags.
 Work would need to be done to parse each property in a tag.